-Workshops include I CARE, Anxiety Workshop, Career Anxiety Workshop, For these events, you can register for all sessions or for specific sessions, depending on the workshop.
+Workshops include Anxiety Workshop, Career Anxiety Workshop, and Mindfulness Skills.
+For these events, you can register for all sessions or for specific sessions, depending on the workshop.

 Group sessions are confidential.
 Group members, like the leaders, are bound ethically not to disclose information about the group.

 Regular and timely attendance is necessary for relationships to develop and for you to have sufficient continuity to get as much as you can out of group.
 If you truly must miss group, please let the leader(s) know as soon as possible.
 Most groups have an initial commitment of several sessions.
 It usually takes a few sessions to open up and get enough of a sense of the group to decide if it is a good fit for your needs.

 If after the initial commitment the group does not feel like a good fit or at some point you feel as though you have gotten all you need from the group, it is important that you inform the group and give the other members the opportunity to say goodbye.